We analyzed 6,220 forklift repair service calls to answer the question:

 But, there are a couple of things that can help lessen the likelihood of failure.

-Adding sheathing or electrical tape to an exposed wire is one step.
+Adding electrical tape or proper insulating material (if in the case of battery wires) to an exposed wire is one step.
 And keeping the movement of components to a minimum is another.

 Keep Batteries Watered and Charged